 So I went to find McQueen at his new salon.
 He seemed happier there and he even gave me a discount.
 Everything was great for a year or so.
 Then one day, I called to make an appointment and they told me McQueen had left.
 “Could I have his number?”
 I asked.
 “I’m afraid not.”

 So I ended up back at “Vis a Vis”…and back with a different stylist at 800NT.
-These days I pay 1,000NT to see Eileen.
-My husband pays the same for his guy.
+These days I pay 1,200NT to see Eileen.
+My husband has now moved to a cheaper salon because he needs more regular cuts than me.

 Now about the haircut.
 This is what it’s like no matter the price point: